×

 • Specify a valid HTTPS proxy URL.

 • In the Additional trust bundle field, provide a PEM encoded X.509 certificate bundle.
 If you are replacing an existing trust bundle file, select Replace file to view the field.
 The bundle is added to the trusted certificate store for the cluster nodes.
-An additional trust bundle file is required unless the identity certificate for the proxy is signed by an authority from the Red Hat Enterprise Linux CoreOS (RHCOS) trust bundle.
+An additional trust bundle file is required if you use a TLS-inspecting proxy unless the identity certificate for the proxy is signed by an authority from the Red Hat Enterprise Linux CoreOS (RHCOS) trust bundle.
+This requirement applies regardless of whether the proxy is transparent or requires explicit configuration using the http-proxy and https-proxy arguments.

 2. Click Confirm.